OCLC-Developer-Network/wms_users_2017/tutorial/tutorial-07.md

     $container = $app->getContainer();
     ```
     c.
 Add the configuration file as an array to the contain as the "config"
+    - Use Yaml parse to pull configuration file in as an associative array
     ```php
     // -----------------------------------------------------------------------------
     // Service providers